 On February 29, leap day, Eloise's sister Cora Pease died after her long illness.
 It is not known if Eloise informed Martha and Bill Crone of this at the time or after she returned to Minneapolis in late March to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.
 We have no saved correspondence between Eloise and the Crones from January 1927 until November of this year.

-It is known that the she wrote an essay about Cora's life that she sent to the Agassiz Association in April for publication.
+It is known that the she wrote an essay about Cora's life that she sent to the Gray Memorial Botanical Chapter for circulation to the members.
 A copy is in the Minneapolis Collection at the Central Library.

 Eloise Butler’s first Garden Log note of the season was on April 1st when she wrote:

 “Weather warm and dry.
 Ground for the most part free from Frost.”
 On the next day she noted: “Skunk cabbage, Trillium nivale [Snow Trillium] and a few hepaticas opened this afternoon.
 All the early birds here.”

 She began planting on April 4 plants that had been heeled in during the winter by Martha Crone.
 They went between the bird bath and the south (now front) gate.
 All were from Malden MA and included Queen Anne’s Lace, Heal-all, St. Johnswort, two goldenrods and an aster.
 But it began to snow in the evening and her notes for the next few days were not full of spring cheer:

 5 April “Snowed all day.
 Ground covered to a depth of a foot.”

 12 April “Snow melted, Froze last evening, turned warm today.”

 13 April “Snowing again.
 A heavy snowfall.”
 (9.5 inches on 13th/14th, making it the second largest single event snowfall in April in local weather history, as of 2021; second to 1923.)